Arizona Mortgage Settlement - How Will Settlement Dollars Get To Homeowners?*

 - This settlement will be executed over the next three years.

 *The information from this article came directly from Arizona Attorney General Tom Horne's webpage.
-Schern Richardson Finter Decker, PLC congratulates Mr. Horne on the settlement and is hopeful the settlement dollars will be made readily available to those homeowners who have suffered from the predatory lending of some mortgage banks.
+Schern Richardson Finter Decker congratulates Mr. Horne on the settlement and is hopeful the settlement dollars will be made readily available to those homeowners who have suffered from the predatory lending of some mortgage banks.